sjbavier/Reference/linux-devices.md

 # Working with devices

-udev is responsible for dynamic device management needed for hot plugging devices Information about configured and active devices can be found in /dev virtual filesystem.
+udev is responsible for dynamic device management needed for hot plugging devices.
+Information about configured and active devices can be found in /dev virtual filesystem.
-When a device is added the kernel sends an even to systemd-udevd.service daemon. udev rules are defined in /usr/lib/udev/rules.d and local rules in /etc/udev/rules.d Configure udev using the /etc/udev/udev.conf file
+When a device is added the kernel sends an event to systemd-udevd.service daemon. udev rules are defined in /usr/lib/udev/rules.d and local rules in /etc/udev/rules.d Configure udev using the /etc/udev/udev.conf file